seemslegit42/aevonos/docs/DATABASE.md

     -   `psyche`: (`ZEN_ARCHITECT`, `SYNDICATE_ENFORCER`, `RISK_AVERSE_ARTISAN`) - The user's chosen psychological archetype from the Rite of Invocation, used for personalization.
     -   `agentAlias`: The user's personalized name for BEEP.
     -   `unlockedChaosCardKeys`: An array of strings containing the keys of purchased Chaos Cards.
+    -   `hasAbyssalScar`: A boolean indicating if the user has made the irreversible choice to sacrifice their ΞVolution Daemon, unlocking the "Abyssal Form."
 -   **Relations**: A user can be a member of multiple `Workspace`s.

 ### `Workspace`